eevee/eev.ee/content/2016-08-22-testing-for-people-who-hate-testing.markdown

 You may have similar rituals just before a big release: run the thing, poke around a bit, try common stuff, be confident that at least the basics work.

 These are the _best_ things to test, because you're already testing them!
 You can save yourself a lot of anguish if you convert these rituals into code.
-As an added benefit, other people can then repeat your rituals without having to understand yours or invent your own, and your test suite will serve as a rough description of what you find most important.
+As an added benefit, other people can then repeat your rituals without having to understand yours or invent their own, and your test suite will serve as a rough description of what you find most important.

 Sometimes, this is hard.
 Give it a try anyway, even if (especially if) you don't have a test suite at all.